Turkey Hunting Tips for Bad-Weather Birds

 Getting up early to meet turkeys at their roost can be hard enough on the perfect day.
 Nasty spring weather often will send hunters back under the covers.
 But turkey hunting in wind and rain isn’t futile if you adjust your tactics.
 In fact, sometimes bad weather can even be good.
 Turkeys don’t stop breeding because the weather turns bad, so there’s no reason you should stop turkey hunting.

-Not all wet days affect turkeys the same way.
+Not all wet days affect turkey behavior the same way.
 Some rainy conditions actually make turkeys gobble more, whereas others shut them up.
 Thunder shocks toms into sounding off; steady drizzle and overcast skies seem to prolong gobbling activity well into the day.
 When the sun breaks through the clouds after a heavy storm, toms gobble hard to make up for lost time.
 On the other hand, a steady rain, especially a cold one, shuts gobbling down and turkeys sit longer on the roost.

 Keep your box call in a sealed plastic bag in wet weather, and use acrylic or graphite strikers on your pot calls.
-And here’s a post-hunt tip: Soggy turkeys photograph like something the cat dragged in.
-Spend a few minutes drying the feathers with a blow-dryer before you take pictures.
+There are a few chalk-free weatherproof box calls on the market and they sound great wet or dry.

 While rainy-day hunting can be surprisingly good, everyone hates hunting in the wind.
 You can’t hear birds, they can’t hear you, and the rustle of branches whipping back and forth masks the sounds of sneaky predators, turning turkeys spooky.
 Birds will take cover in hollows or depressions out of the bluster, where they can hear.
 Move from one sheltered spot to the next, set up, and be loud.
 Box calls and the little-used tube generate plenty of volume for making yourself heard in a strong breeze.
 Keep your gun up and stay alert.
 Chances are you won’t hear them coming.